Gressoney-Saint-Jean

 Gressoney-Saint-Jean (/fr/; Gressoney Greschòney Zer Chilchu; Gressonèy-Sèn-Dzan) is a town and comune in the Aosta Valley region of north-western Italy.

 Geography

-The town is situated in the Lys valley.
+The town is situated in the Lys Valley and is traversed by the Lys stream.

 History, Walser culture and language

 Though Gressoney-Saint-Jean and Gressoney-La-Trinité form two separate comunes, they form a Walser German cultural unity known as Greschòney in Greschoneytitsch (or simply Titsch), the local Walser German dialect, or Kressenau in German.